Changes in seasons can trigger changes in the number of searches that people use for certain queries and topics.

 For many website owners, understanding those seasonal variations may lead to more visits from people who are interested in what they offer upon their pages.

-By seasons, I don’t just mean winter, spring, summer and fall.
+By seasons, I don’t just mean winter, spring, summer, and fall.
 There are many different seasons that can affect how and what people search for, such as seasons for baseball, football, basketball, and hockey.

 Or seasonal variations based upon recurring holidays such as Christmas, Valentines Day, Mothers Day, and Thanksgiving.
-The start of a school year can trigger certain searches, and summer break from school can impact other searches.
+The start of a school year can trigger certain searches, and the summer break from school can impact other searches.

 One of the difficulties of planning for seasonal traffic has been with the tools available to try to research the amount of volume that different search terms might possibly bring to a website, or at least allow someone researching those words to compare different choices that they might use.
 Microsoft unveiled a beta keyword research project a little over a year ago – the Search Volume Seasonality Forecast – which showed seasonal trends for keyword usage.

 Microsoft’s program is still in Beta, and the searches you can perform are very limited.
 It’s difficult to tell if they will ever expand the tool, but it’s possible that they might.
 Microsoft had a patent application published that appears to describe that tool, and how it might work:

 Invented by Lee Wang, Li Li, Shuzhen Nong, and Ying Li